ComplexSecurity/knowledge-base/docs/protocols/sockets.md

-A WebSocket is a communication protocol that provides full-duplex communication channels over a single [[Transmission Control Protocol|TCP]] connection.
+A WebSocket is a communication protocol that provides full-duplex communication channels over a single [TCP](../networking/tcp.md) connection.
 It enables real-time, event-driven communication between a client and a server.

-Unlike traditional [[HTTP Protocol|HTTP]], which follows a request-response model, WebSockets allow bi-directional communication.
+Unlike traditional [HTTP](../web/http.md), which follows a request-response model, WebSockets allow bi-directional communication.
 This means that the client and the server can send data to each other anytime without continuous polling.

 WebSockets are a bi-directional, full duplex communications protocol initiated over HTTP.
 They are commonly used in modern web applications for streaming data and other asynchronous traffic.